 Now, by using a combination of category filters, keyword filters and whitelists, administrators can apply age-appropriate acceptable use policies universally, by individual user, or by user group or grade with the click of a mouse.
 Libraries implementing an Internet content filter for school WiFi can apply the filtering parameters by time, or override them completely when appropriate with a cloud key.

-To recap on the advantages of WebTitan Cloud for WiFI, our web content WiFi filter for schools is:
+To recap on the advantages of the award-winning WebTitan Cloud for WiFI, our web content WiFi filter for schools is:

 - 100% cloud-based